 Procuring a Marriage License

 To obtain a marriage license, the newlyweds-to-be need to pay a visit to the county clerk's office in the location in which they are getting married.
 They typically cost anywhere between $35 and $115.
-If you're having an out-of-state wedding, that might mean you have take a trip ahead of time to complete this task.
+If you have an out-of-state wedding, that might mean you have to take a trip ahead of time to complete this task.
 A marriage license is only good for the state in which you obtained it, meaning you can't get a license in Texas for a wedding that's going to take place in Florida.
 However, you don't have to be a resident of that state—a U.S. citizen can procure a marriage license in any of the 50 states.

 However, double-check the details of how far in advance you can get the marriage license or if there's any waiting period, as those timing particular vary from state to state.
 A marriage license is valid for only a specific time period—perhaps as few at 30 days, though some states' licenses are valid for a full year.
 Some states allow you to obtain a marriage license the same day as your wedding; others have a waiting period of perhaps 72 hours or so.